meribold/meribold.org/_posts/2018-02-13-virtual-environments-9487.md

 trying to solve here, and the abundance of relevant programs with subtly different names has deterred me from reading up on it so far.

-## So what *is* a virtual environment?

-The [official docs' tutorial][tutorial/venv] describes a virtual environment as
+So what is a virtual environment?
+The [official docs' tutorial][tutorial/venv] describes it as

 >   a self-contained directory tree that contains a Python installation for a particular
 >   version of Python, plus a number of additional packages.

-So it's a directory with a Python interpreter?
+A directory with a Python interpreter?
 Easy enough.

 ```
 $ mkdir virtual_env